-In each of the three years in the period ended December 31, 2020, the Company granted performance-based restricted stock unit awards ("PSUs") to certain executives and other non-executive officers.
+In each of the three years in the period ended December 31, 2021, the Company granted performance-based restricted stock unit awards ("PSUs") to certain executives and other non-executive officers.
 Performance targets associated with PSUs are set annually and approved by the CBC.
 At the Company's discretion, actual payment of the awards earned shall be in cash or in common stock of the Company, or in a combination of both.
 The Company intends to settle all such awards by issuing shares of its common stock.
 The number of shares of common stock that the Company may issue in connection with these PSUs can range from 0% to 200% of target, depending upon achievement against the performance targets.
 Shares associated with non-vested PSUs do not have voting or dividend rights until issuance.
 The Company assesses the probability of vesting, based on expected achievement against these performance targets, on a quarterly basis.

-The cost of PSUs, based on their fair market value determined using the closing market price on the date of grant, is charged to expense over the respective vesting periods, which is the three-year period ended December 31, 2020 for the 2018 grants, the three-year period ended December 31, 2021 for the 2019 grants and the three-year period ended December 31, 2022 for the 2020 grants.
+The cost of PSUs, based on their fair market value determined using the closing market price on the date of grant, is charged to expense over the respective vesting periods, which is the three-year period ended December 31, 2021 for the 2019 grants, the three-year period ended December 31, 2022 for the 2020 grants and the three-year period ended December 31, 2023 for the 2021 grants.

-The PSUs granted in 2020 have a three-year performance period ending December 31, 2022, in which the Company must achieve a certain cumulative EPS from continuing operations and a certain average return on invested capital ("ROIC"), which are performance conditions per ASC 718.
+The PSUs granted in 2021 have a three-year performance period ending December 31, 2023, in which the Company must achieve a certain cumulative EPS from continuing operations and a certain average return on invested capital ("ROIC"), which are performance conditions per ASC 718, Compensation - Stock Compensation.
+If earned, these shares would vest on December 31, 2023.

+The PSUs granted in 2020 have a three-year performance period ending December 31, 2022, in which the Company must achieve a certain cumulative EPS from continuing operations and a certain average ROIC, which are performance conditions per ASC 718.
 If earned, these shares would vest on December 31, 2022.

-The PSUs granted in 2019 have a three-year performance period ending December 31, 2021, in which the Company must achieve a certain cumulative EPS from continuing operations and a certain average ROIC, which are performance conditions per ASC 718.
-If earned, these shares would vest on December 31, 2021.

-The PSUs granted in 2018 had a three-year performance period ending December 31, 2020, in which a certain cumulative EPS from continuing operations and a certain average ROIC was targeted.
-The PSUs granted in 2018 became fully vested on December 31, 2020.
-Based on the achievement against targets over the three-year performance period, 156% of the target shares were earned.
-The underlying shares will be issued to participants in the first quarter of 2021.
+The PSUs granted in 2019 had a three-year performance period ending December 31, 2021, in which a certain cumulative EPS from continuing operations and a certain average ROIC was targeted.
+The PSUs granted in 2019 became fully vested on December 31, 2021.
+Based on the achievement against targets over the three-year performance period, 94% of the target shares were earned.
+The underlying shares will be issued to participants in the first quarter of 2022.

-The total grant-date fair value of PSUs that vested in the years ended December 31, 2020, 2019 and 2018 was \$5.4 million, \$3.8 million and \$1.7 million, respectively.
+The total grant-date fair value of PSUs that vested in the years ended December 31, 2021, 2020 and 2019 was \$2.6 million, \$5.4 million and \$3.8 million, respectively.

-Compensation expense included in the Consolidated Statements of Operations for the PSUs in the years ended December 31, 2020, 2019 and 2018 was \$4.1 million, \$4.7 million and \$3.7 million, respectively.
-As of December 31, 2020, there was \$3.2 million of total unrecognized compensation cost related to PSUs that is expected to be recognized over the weighted-average period of approximately 1.7 years.
+Compensation expense included in the Consolidated Statements of Operations for the PSUs in the years ended December 31, 2021, 2020 and 2019 was \$3.0 million, \$4.1 million and \$4.7 million, respectively.
+As of December 31, 2021, there was \$4.3 million of total unrecognized compensation cost related to PSUs that is expected to be recognized over the weighted-average period of approximately 1.9 years.

-The following table summarizes PSU activity for the year ended December 31, 2020:
+The following table summarizes PSU activity for the year ended December 31, 2021:

-Number of PSUs ed Average per Share
+Number of PSUs Weighte Price p ed Average per Share

 (in millions)

-Outstanding and non-vested, at December 31, 2019 0.3 \$ 24.37

-Granted ^(a) 0.2 25.83

-Vested (0.3) 22.45

-Forfeited - 26.09

 Outstanding and non-vested, at December 31, 2020 0.2 \$ 27.60

+Granted 0.1 42.86

+Vested (0.1) 27.29

+Forfeited 29.34

+Outstanding and non-vested, at December 31, 2021 0.2 \$ 34.87